mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 All in all, that's $39,000 for just one summer, which prorates to $156,000 for an entire year.
 Imagine how much crack you can buy with that!
 That's over twice the average salary for an entry-level, full-time EE.
 I'd say that's quite a step up from minimum wage.
 Now imagine you intern at Microsoft for three or four summers, that's well over $100k you'll be making even before you graduate.

-The best part is Microsoft/FAANG (an acronym for the top tech companies, typically the highest paying) isn't even the highest paying, there are hedge funds/HFT firms out there that pay over twice this for a *very* select few interns (yes, there are some interns making $20k+/mo).
+The best part is Microsoft/FAANG (an acronym for the "top" tech companies (Facebook, Apple, Amazon, Netflix, Google), typically some of the best paying) isn't even the highest paying.
+There are hedge funds/HFT firms out there that pay over twice this for a *very* select few interns (yes, there are some interns making $20k+/mo).
 These opportunities are *extremely* competitive and more selective because there are fewer opportunities.

 ### SWE vs EE